-James Blight was born and grew up in Flint, Michigan.
+James Blight holds the CIGI chair in foreign policy development at the Balsillie School of International Affairs.
+He was born and grew up in Flint, Michigan.
 Following a nasty and brutish, but mercifully short three-year career as a minor league baseball player (pitcher, Detroit Tigers organization), Jim got serious, went back to college, earned a trio of academic degrees and began a career as a cognitive psychologist.

 Finding psychology largely disconnected from important social issues of the day, especially the threat of nuclear war, he enrolled at the Harvard Kennedy School of Government, where he earned another degree, and remained for seven years as a researcher and director of the Avoiding Nuclear War project.
 While at Harvard, he developed a research method called critical oral history, which involves the simultaneous interaction of decision makers, scholars and information in declassified documentation on targeted historical episodes.